LatentMan: Generating Consistent Animated Characters using Image Diffusion Models: Introduction

 \section{Introduction}

-Human synthesis is an essential task in computer vision and graphics, with several applications in movie production, art, and fashion.
-It aims to generate high-quality and diverse images/videos of human characters that adhere to some given conditions.
-For instance, in fashion, several approaches were proposed to perform novel view synthesis conditioned on a human pose \cite{posewithstyle,ren2020deep}, virtual try-on given a new style \cite{bhunia2023person}, and video generation based on textual prompts \cite{jiang2023text2performer}.
-Even though these approaches can produce high-quality and realistic output, they are domain-specific and are limited to specialized datasets \cite{deepfashion}.
-More specifically, they can generate images/videos of fashion performers in controlled settings but not diverse characters in complex environments.
+Generating visual assets of human characters is a prominent task in the realm of image and video synthesis, with many applications in movie production, art, and fashion.
+This task aims to generate high-quality and diverse images/videos of human characters that adhere to some given conditions, \eg textual prompts and human poses.
+Text-to-Image (T2I) diffusion models \cite{sd,dalle2,imagen} revolutionized this endeavor as they can generate high-quality images of human characters conditioned on user-provided textual prompts.
+ControlNet \cite{controlnet} allowed further control over the generated images through various conditioning signals such as depth maps, human poses, and edge maps.

-Text-to-Image (T2I) diffusion models \cite{sd,dalle2,imagen} revolutionized the task of image synthesis by harnessing large-scale datasets with billions of image/text pairs \cite{laion5b}.
-Additional conditioning signals such as human pose and depth maps introduced in ControlNet \cite{controlnet} and T2I-Adapters \cite{t2iadapters} imposed further control over T2I models.
-This allowed the generation of highly diverse, faithful, and realistic images of human characters based on various conditioning signals.
-On the other hand, generating videos of human characters using Text-to-Video (T2V) diffusion models still lags behind due to the complexities associated with training these models.
-These complexities include modeling the temporal dimension, finding sufficiently large datasets, and fulfilling their excessive computational needs.
-As an example, the largest publicly available video dataset encompasses only 10 million videos \cite{webvid}, and it requires up to 48 A100-80GB GPUs to train the temporal module of VideoLDM \cite{videoldm}.
+For generating videos of human characters, Text-to-Video (T2V) diffusion models \cite{videoldm,blattmann2023stable,imagen_video,makeavideo} are evolving rapidly, but there are several complexities associated with them.
+For instance, learning the motion dynamics (\eg the human body), finding sufficiently large datasets, and fulfilling their excessive computational needs.
+As an example, the largest publicly available video dataset encompasses only 10 million videos \cite{webvid}, and it requires up to 48 A100-80GB GPUs to train VideoLDM \cite{videoldm} on this dataset.
+Therefore, a growing direction of research attempts to democratize this task by leveraging T2I models to generate videos in \emph{few-} to \emph{zero-shot} manner.